All about Pterygium

-Pterygium is a white or pinkish fleshy growth that develops across the clear window of the eye called the cornea.
-This usually affects people who spend a lot of time outside in the sun or who have lived in hot and dusty climates.
-It usually forms on the nasal side of the cornea.
-It can cause discomfort and if the growth is not dealt with it can occasionally interfere with vision.
+Pterygium is a white or pinkish fleshy growth that develops across the cornea (the clear window at the front of the eyeball).
+This condition often affects people who spend a lot of time outside in the sun, or who have lived in hot and dusty climates.

 What causes pterygium?

 Pterygium usually develops between the ages of 20 and 40, and is more common in women.
 Risk factors include prolongued exposure to excessive sunlight or irritants, such as dust and pollen.
 The condition is also associated with dry eye disease.

 Many patients with pterygium are asymptomatic, but if it starts growing you may notice redness and inflammation, most commonly on the nasal side of your cornea.
 It can cause discomfort and can even interfere with vision by distorting the cornea and causing 'astigmatism'.
 In severe cases, the pterygium can grow over the cornea and cover the pupil.
 Common symptoms include burning, grittiness, itching, foreign body sensation and blurred vision.

 In the UK, most cases are slow growing and do not need to be surgically removed (except for cosmetic reasons), but it may be necessary to use specially prescribed eyedrops if it becomes inflammed.

 If a pterigium is causing persistent discomfort or interferes with vision it can be surgically removed under local or general anaesthetic.
 The surgery involves using a graft from the patient's own conjunctiva (the clear tissue covering the white of the eye) to fill the space created by removal of the pterygium, and this also acts as a barrier against regrowth.

 Surgery typically takes around 45 minutes and most people can go home the same day.

 What else can I do?